 - Dental problems and poor alignment of teeth

-- Trauma inflicted on a jaw such as a motor vehicle collision or sports injury
+- Trauma such as a motor vehicle collision or sports injury

 - Arthritis and aging of the joint

-VOR’s specially trained therapists complete a thorough assessment of the upper neck and jaw to provide treatment for TMD.
+VOR’s specially trained therapists complete a thorough assessment of the upper neck and jaw to provide treatment for your TMJ concerns.
 Rehabilitation may include one or more of the following therapies:

-- Education about how pain, stress and various oral habits may adversely influence the TMJ
+- Education about how pain, stress and various oral habits may negatively affect the TMJ

 - Modalities to reduce joint inflammation – including MPS, acupuncture, and ultrasound

-- Postural retraining to restore balance between the jaw and neck positions
+- Postural exercises to restore balance between the jaw and neck

 Why choose VOR for your TMJ concerns?